 Louisa Dawley lives in London and writes freelance travel articles to fund her travel itch.
-She recently visited the Garden Route in South Africa and stayed in Cape Town, researching this post on behalf of Tesco Wine.
+She recently visited the Garden Route in South Africa and stayed in Cape Town.

 Visiting Mzansi (the South) is something every traveller should have on their agenda; it’s one of the most physically beautiful and welcoming cities in the world.
 Nestled at the meeting point of the Indian and Atlantic Oceans, under the iconic Table Mountain, Cape Town provides plenty of entertainment ranging from fine wine and cuisine to outdoor adventure to world-class shopping and historical attractions.